prometheus/prometheus/docs/querying/examples.md

     http_requests_total{job="apiserver", handler="/api/comments"}[5m]

-Note that an expression resulting in a range vector cannot be graphed directly, but viewed in the tabular ("Console") view of the expression browser.
+Note that an expression resulting in a range vector cannot be graphed directly, but viewed in the tabular ("Console") view of the expression browser, also this output will not be sorted by timestamp.

 Using regular expressions, you could select time series only for jobs whose name match a certain pattern, in this case, all jobs that end with `server`: